CodecoolGlobal/diligent-academy-cicd-todo/tasks.md

 - It has one parameter a non-zero length string.
 If it is not given, show a meaningful error message to the user.
 - Show the users the todos only where the given label can be found among the `labels` key array items. (exact, case sensitive match).
 - If there is no todos found, it is not an error case, just notify the user with a meaningful message.

+## 13. Refactor the todo.js

+Another refactoring session for the `todo.js` file.